martynakil/-JS-slideshow/README.md

 Technologies: HTML, CSS, ECMAScript 2015 , WEBPACK

 I have tried to use
-destructuring, scattering, defaults, arrow functions etc.
+destructuring, scattering, defaults, arrow functions

 CustomEvent 'named' js-slider-start 'and' js-slider-stop '.
 Their task is to start or stop automatic photo switching.

 The 'js-slider-start' event is fired in 2 cases.

 -after clicking on the photo,

 -after moving the cursor off the arrow.